Optimizing Number, Placement, and Backhaul Connectivity of Multi-UAV Networks: Introduction

 Unmanned Aerial Vehicles (UAVs), or drones, have found numerous applications in recent years in the industry, government, and commercial fields, such as telecommunications, rescue operations, safety aerial sensing, safety surveillance, package delivery, and precision agriculture~\cite{mozaffari2019tutorial}.
 In particular, UAVs have attracted significant attention as the key enablers of end-to-end wireless communications, owing to their small size, positioning flexibility, and agile autonomy.
 One of the critical applications of UAVs is to provide wireless connectivity in remote/rural areas to wireless devices, such as Internet of Things (IoT) devices, where the conventional cellular wireless coverage is sparse or largely unavailable~\cite{s19092157}.
 Multiple UAVs can collaborate to form a \textit{Multi-UAV Network} and provide end-to-end wireless communication services to all ground users (e.g., IoT devices, etc.) in the area of operation.
 However, there are several challenges in doing so.

 Deploying a \MUS in order to provide wireless coverage to all ground users in a certain area of operation incurs enormous investment for network providers.
 Thus, \textit{it is critically important to utilize minimum number of UAVs} and facilitate the engineering application of Multi-UAV Networks.
 As the ground user distribution in a typical rural or remote area exhibits spatial and temporal dynamics, it is favorable to place UAVs close to more users and increase the number of users covered by deployed UAVs.
-Moreover, in order to ensure that every ground user is able to communicate with any other ground user in the area of operation or to the outside world (or a remote server) via a nearby terrestrial base station, \textit{it is critical that all UAVs in the \MUS guarantee a connected backhaul, i.e., there exists at least one path from a certain UAV to any other UAV in the network.}
+Moreover, in order to ensure end-to-end wireless connectivity between the terrestrial base station (BS) and any UAV (via other UAVs as relay hops), it is important that all the deployed UAVs in the formed Multi-UAV Network maintain a backhaul connectivity among UAVs (in other words, there exists at least one path from a UAV to any other UAV in the formed Multi-UAV Network) \cite{9422729,8422376,9364991,9484638}.

-Several works on UAV-assisted wireless communications have investigated optimal 3D placement of UAVs with a variety of objective functions such as, ground user coverage maximization~\cite{al2014optimal}, maximizing average rate under worst-case bit error rate threshold~\cite{8642333}, energy-efficient communication maximization~\cite{alzenad20173}, etc. with applications in coverage and capacity enhancement.
+Several works on UAV-assisted wireless communications have investigated optimal 3D placement of UAVs with a variety of objective functions such as ground user coverage maximization~\cite{al2014optimal}, maximizing average rate under worst-case bit error rate threshold~\cite{8642333}, energy-efficient communication maximization~\cite{alzenad20173}, etc. with applications in coverage and capacity enhancement.
 Please refer to Related Works for detailed discussion of related works.
-However, there is no work that studies the joint optimization of number, 3D placement and backhaul connectivity of Multi-UAV networks.
+However, there is no work that studies the joint optimization of number, 3D placement and backhaul connectivity of Multi-UAV Networks.

-In this paper, we first formulate the above \textit{Backhaul-and-coverage-aware Drone Deployment} (BoaRD) optimization problem as an integer linear programming (ILP) problem, and show that it is NP-Hard.
-Following this, we propose a low computational complexity algorithm for solving the BoaRD problem with a provable performance guarantee.
+In this paper, we first formulate the above \textit{Backhaul-and-coverage-aware Drone Deployment} (BoaRD) optimization problem as an integer linear programming (ILP) problem, considering communication channel constraints for all the access links and backhaul links, and show that it is NP-Hard.
+Following this, we propose a low computational complexity algorithm, using graph theoretic concepts, for solving the BoaRD problem with a provable performance guarantee.

 The key contributions of the paper are as follows.

 \begin{itemize}[leftmargin=*]